ehgus8/AlphaZero-general/README.md

 But recent model does not outperform.
 I think this is due to mcts.
 I'll try to fix this issue soon.~~
-The cause is that i didn't retrain model. so i think there is not problems in mcts.
+The cause is that i didn't retrain model. so i think there are not problems in mcts.

 ## Installation